weserv/docs/docs/adjustment.md

 ### Saturation <Badge type="info" text="&sat=" />

-Adjusts the saturation of the image.
+Adjust the saturation of the image.
 A multiplier greater than 1 will increase saturation, while a multiplier less than 1 will decrease the saturation.

 ::: code-group